-POLICY GUIDELINES
+POLICY

-OSU Health Plan considers replacement of Durable Medical Equipment medically necessary when the documentation provided meets both the criteria in MCG[©] and all of the following:
+OSU Health Plan considers replacement of Durable Medical Equipment medically necessary when the documentation provided meets both the criteria in MCG[®] and all the following:

-- Current equipment is not meeting medical needs as evidenced by one or more of the following: - Current equipment is out-of-warranty, malfunctioning, and cannot be repaired or refurbished; or - There has been a change in the member's condition and the current equipment cannot be modified to accommodate those changes.
+- Current equipment does not meet medical needs as evidenced by one or more of the following: - Current equipment is out-of-warranty, malfunctioning, and cannot be repaired or refurbished; or - There has been a change in the condition of the covered person and the current equipment cannot be modified to accommodate those changes.
 For example: - Replacement of an external insulin pump for children who require a larger insulin reservoir. - Replacement of a mobility device for children who have outgrown their current device. - There is no evidence to suggest that the device has been lost, abused, or neglected; and - The replacement must not be solely for better technology or improved aesthetics; and - The original equipment has exceeded its reasonable useful lifetime (RUL), if applicable; and - The original equipment was being utilized according to physician's recommendations prior to malfunction.